Uri Gershuni: Biography

 Uri Gershuni was born in Raanana in 1970.
 He is son of Israeli painter Moshe Gershuni and sculptor and jewelry designer Bianca Eshel Gershuni.

 Gershuni graduated from Bezalel Academy of Arts and Design’s Photography Department, holding BFA and MFA.
 He teaches at the Bezalel Academy of Arts and Design and in WIZO Haifa Academy of Design and Education.
 He works and lives in Tel Aviv.

 He was a photographer for Yedioth Ahronoth from 2003 and 2007.
 From 2009 he is a photographer for Haaretz.

-Uri Gershuni works are in permanent collections of Tel Aviv Museum of Art, Haifa Museum of Art, Israel Museum, Petach Tikva Museum of Art, Shpilman Institute of Photography.
+Uri Gershuni works are in permanent collections of Tel Aviv Museum of Art, Haifa Museum of Art, Israel Museum, Petah Tikva Museum of Art, Shpilman Institute of Photography.